State Express (1938)

 Due to the complete absence of any plot, character, or thematic details for 'State Express,' it is impossible to identify any political bias, resulting in a default neutral rating.

-The film features a cast appropriate to its Indian origin, which is considered neutral in terms of explicit DEI-driven recasting of traditionally white roles.
-Its narrative does not appear to engage in explicit critique of traditional Western identities, instead likely focusing on its own cultural context.
+The movie features a cast that reflects its cultural origin, presenting diversity relative to a Western context without explicit recasting of traditionally white roles.
+Its narrative does not critically portray traditional identities, focusing instead on its own cultural themes.

 The film implicitly portrays Hindu cultural practices and ethical values as the backdrop for its narrative.
 Its protagonists often embody virtues aligned with dharma and justice, presented without any narrative critique of the religion itself, thus affirming its dignity within the story's context.